 Similar to Benny, this guy just has a hot vibe.
 The raw energy of leading a gang whose primary focus is squatting whenever and wherever they want is just irresistible, and I couldn't help but wish I could join Team Skull in Pokemon Sun & Moon.
-Again, I think it’s the confidence, because frosted tips in this day and age is bold, but his superior attitude towards everything in Alola except his crew means he pulls off the 1990s fashion effortlessly.
+Again, I think it’s the confidence because frosted tips in this day and age are bold, but his superior attitude towards everything in Alola except his crew means he pulls off the 1990s fashion effortlessly.
 Guzma just wants to cause chaos, and I refuse to forgive Game Freak for not letting us help him.

 Gruntilda - Banjo Kazooie Series

 This marks the first time many of us wanted the bad guy to win.
 When you get a game over in Banjo Kazooie, the evil witch Gruntilda succeeds in her plan to steal the beauty from Banjo’s sister… and suddenly becomes smoking hot.
 As a kid, I spent an embarrassing amount of time seeing if I could get that to be the actual ending, but alas, goth girlfriend Gruntilda is the one that got away.